Ngô Đình Thục: Priesthood and early episcopacy

 At age twelve, Thục entered the minor seminary in An Ninh.
 He spent eight years there before going on to study philosophy at the major seminary in Huế.
-Following his ordination as a priest on 20 December 1925, he was selected to study theology in Rome, and is often said to have earned three doctorates from the Pontifical Gregorian University in philosophy, theology, and Canon law; this is not substantiated by the university's archives however.
+Following his ordination as a priest on 20 December 1925, he was selected to study theology in Rome, and is often said to have earned three doctorates from the Pontifical Gregorian University in philosophy, theology, and canon law; this is not substantiated by the university's archives however.
 He briefly lectured at the Sorbonne and gained teaching qualifications before returning to Vietnam in 1927.

-On 8 January 1938, Pope Pius XI created the Apostolic Vicariate of Vĩnh Long in Vietnam, and personally chose Thục (then aged 41) to be it its first Vicar Apostolic.
+On 8 January 1938, Pope Pius XI created the Apostolic Vicariate of Vĩnh Long in Vietnam and personally chose Thục (then aged 41) to be it its first vicar apostolic.
 On 4 May of the same year, with his family in attendance, Thục was consecrated a bishop by Archbishop Antonin Drapier, Apostolic Delegate to Indochina, and co-consecrators Bishop Isidore-Marie-Joseph Dumortier, M.E.P., Vicar Apostolic of Saigon, and Bishop Dominique Maria Hồ Ngọc Cẩn, Vicar Apostolic of Bùi Chu.

-In 1950 Diệm and Thục applied for permission to travel to Rome for the Holy Year celebrations at the Vatican but went instead to Japan to lobby Prince Cường Để to enlist support to seize power.
+In 1950, Diệm and Thục applied for permission to travel to Rome for the Holy Year celebrations at the Vatican but went instead to Japan to lobby Prince Cường Để to enlist support to seize power.
 They met Wesley Fishel, an American academic consultant for the U.S. government.
 Fishel was a proponent of the anti-colonial, anti-communist third force doctrine in Asia and was impressed by Diệm.
 He helped the brothers organise contacts and meetings in the United States to enlist support.

 With the outbreak of the Korean War and the onset of McCarthyism in the early 1950s, Vietnamese anti-communists were a sought-after commodity in the United States.
 Diệm and Thục were given a reception at the State Department with the Acting Secretary of State James Webb, where Thục did much of the talking.
-Diệm and Thục also forged links with Cardinal Francis Spellman, the most politically influential cleric of his time, and Spellman became one of Diệm's most powerful advocates.
+Diệm and Thục also forged links with Cardinal Francis Spellman, the most politically influential American cleric of his time, and Spellman became one of Diệm's most powerful advocates.
 Diệm then managed an audience with Pope Pius XII in Rome with his brother's help, and then settled in the US as a guest of the Maryknoll Fathers.
 Spellman helped Diệm to garner support among right-wing and Catholic circles.
 Thục was widely seen as more genial, loquacious, and diplomatic than his brother, and it was acknowledged that Thục would be highly influential in the future regime.
 As French power in Vietnam declined, Diệm's support in America, which Thục helped to nurture, made his stock rise.
-Emperor Bảo Đại made Diệm the Prime Minister of the State of Vietnam because he thought Diệm's connections would secure foreign financial aid.
+Emperor Bảo Đại made Diệm the prime minister of the State of Vietnam because he thought Diệm's connections would secure foreign financial aid.